Smith-Pad/subjects/Docs/01-installing-mediapipe.md

 - VScode

-## MAKE SURE
+## For Apple Sllicon Devs...

 Make sure you select the .venv in order to make mediapipe work.
+You don't have to do this if you are not using an Apple Sllicon.

 <img src="Screenshot 2025-01-12 at 1.56.37 PM.png">